 Shares in injket manufacturer Xaar (LON:XAR) fell sharply today.
 The latest Xaar profit warning lopped off another 35% off the price and comes just two months after the previous warning.

 It’s been a torrid time for investors here.
 In January, the share price briefly topped out at over 400p.
 The 52-week share price is even higher, at over 500p.
 Today, the company is way below a third of that.
 If one wishes to go back further, the rate of decline is even worse, as in 2014 these shares were trading at over £11.
 It has been an incredible roller-coaster ride here, as the shares dropped out to just over £2 in less than a year, before recovering.

-It seems easy in retrospect, but the year has seen several warnings from the company, particularly with regard to the adoption of new products.
+It seems easy in retrospect, but the year has seen at least one Xaar profit warning, particularly with regard to the adoption of new products.
 This was first announced briefly in the March annual results publication and reinforced with greater severity in June and now August.

 It does seem from the results that the success days are long in the past.
 Almost all the vital metrics have been on the decline for the last few years, with no sign of them getting better.
 The trading report from today is short and sweet, and gets to the point.
 It starts off:

 Revenue for the half year to 30 June 2018 is expected to be circa £35m, including £9.8m of one off royalties.

 The comparable figure is not mentioned here, and for good reason too: a year ago this figure was £44m.
 Business is slightly second-half weighted but heavily so: it may be that we are on for a big fall in the full year figures from the rest of the statement: